 If you suffer from asthma, please download the following action plan from the Maine Asthma Prevention and Control Program, fill it out, and submit it to the school nurse.

-All students who are not in compliance with the Maine immunization laws which indicate high school students should have 5 DPT; 2 MMR; 4 IVP/OVP (Polio) and 1 Varicella (chickenpox) must either submit proof of immunization or complete and submit the Immunization Exemption Form.
+All students must be in compliance with the Maine immunization laws which indicate high school students should have 5 DPT; 2 MMR; 4 IVP/OVP (Polio),1 Varicella (chickenpox), and 1 MCV4 (Meningococcal).
+2 MCV4 are required for 12th grade entry, only one dose is required if the 1st dose is given on or after the 16th birthday.
+Students must either submit proof of immunization or complete and submit the Immunization Exemption Form.
 For information on required vaccinations, please consult the Immunization requirements for school children

 Traditionally, John Bapst has a flu shot clinic during the school year.
 Students will be given notice when this or other such clinics are scheduled.